oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/loading.md

 ## Progress

-Add a progress bar at the top to indicate the loading progress of the loading with the `progress` property, the value is a number that determines the percentage and the allowed value is (0 - 100)
+Add a progress bar at the top to indicate the loading progress of the loading with the `progress` props, the value is a number that determines the percentage and the allowed value is (0 - 100)

 </card>